 During the first moments of your visit there is a lot to take in.
-The city centre of Athens has the added advantage of everything being closely situated, so a stroll around the main areas will uncover a handful of landmarks, effortlessly.
+The city centre has the added advantage of everything being closely situated, so a stroll around the main areas will uncover a handful of landmarks effortlessly.
 Choose to stay in a central location in the historic part of the city at AthensWas, so that all the ancient wonders are (literally) at your feet.
-The imposing Acropolis rock with its impressive Parthenon dominates most of the areas, while the new Acropolis Museum is definitely your second, if not first, point of call.
-Allow for 2-3 hours to fully browse through all the intriguing artefacts.
-Located on the pedestrian Dionysiou Aeropagitou, Athens’ most upscale street which is the perimeter of the Acropolis rock, walking along it you will reach the quaint area of Thiseio and the picturesque Monastiraki, filled with cafes, tavernas and souvenir shops.
-Plaka and Anafiotika areas are directly under the massive rock, and hide all sorts of interesting buildings, alleys and narrow passageways.
-The Ancient Agora is very preserved, and as you walk around you’ll be surprised at all the excavation sites that are on full display.
-If you can’t get enough of historical Athens, then you may also visit the National Archeological Museum of Athens, or if it’s art you are a fan of, then Benaki Museum is the next stop for you.
-You can easily explore Athens on your own, however, in case you want to combine a bit of a history lesson with these visuals, and get to grips with the absolute essentials, then you can choose an Athens guided tour with the experts, Key Tours, who even offer a number of different types of tours.
+The imposing Acropolis rock with its impressive Parthenon dominates most of the areas, while the new Acropolis Museum shall definitely be on your bucket list.
+All of the compelling finds discovered in the Acropolis can be seen at the Acropolis Museum.
+Considered to be on the top 10 of museums to visit in the whole world by many travel mags.
+Allow for 2 to 3 hours to fully browse through all the intriguing artefacts.
+Located on the pedestrian Dionysiou Aeropagitou (Athens’ most upscale street which is the perimeter of the Acropolis rock) walking along it you will reach the quaint area of Thiseio and the picturesque Monastiraki, filled with cafes, tavernas and souvenir shops.

-After having sampled the main points of interest within the Athens city centre, on your third day you may want to venture out to the outskirts.
-The Northern parts of Athens are known as the more luxury neighbourhoods such as Maroussi, Kefalari and Kifissia and as they are the posher areas, they have their own hub of leisurely attractions with a slightly different ambiance.
+The Athenian Suburbia is well worth the hype.
+After having sampled the main points of interest within the Athens city centre, on your last day you may want to venture out to the outskirts.
+The northern parts of Athens are known as the more luxury neighbourhoods such as Maroussi, Kefalari and Kifisia (as mentioned above) are the posher areas, they have their own hub of leisurely attractions with a slightly different ambiance.
 Another difference you’ll notice is that these neighbourhoods are surrounded by green surroundings, something that is lacking in the centre.
 Perfect for enjoying a coffee and stroll.
 Alternatively, if you can make your way towards the Southern regions of Faliro and Glyfada that offer a lovely coastline and generous views of the calming Mediterranean sea.
 This coastline is also known as the Athenian riviera and goes all the way to Sounion, which boasts the stunning Temple of Poseidon built on the top of a cliff.
 Visit Sounion around sunset so that you can experience breathtaking vistas from the cape.